Please note the guide below uses the previous design of white poppy. This is still available from our online store.

 What you'll need...

 Firstly you will need some white poppies.
 Around 15-25 should be enough, depending on the size of your wreath.
 You can buy white poppies through our online shop here.
-You can also find them in a number of shops, cafes and other outlets across the UK.

 You will also need